Bam4d/bam4d.github.io/src/posts/markdown/react-markdown-mathjax.md

 This is my first blog post and also a very meta one, its a blog about making a blog.

 All the source code for this blog is contained in the `develop` (*master is reserved to host from {{username}}.github.io*) branch in the [blog repo](https://github.com/Bam4d/bam4d.github.io/tree/develop).
-Feel free to clone the code from github, run it locally, use it for your own blog etc...
+I can't guarantee that it will be exactly the same as I add new code and experiment. however, feel free to clone the code from github, play around with it, run it locally, use it for your own blog etc...

 ## My Approach to blogging